 Line 1 is the balance from the last bank statement in the quarter.
-In section 2, you enter any deposits that were made since the end of the statement, and in section 3, you enter any checks that are still outstanding, including those written before the current quarter.
+In section 2, you enter any deposits that were not on that statement, and in section 3, you enter any checks that are still outstanding, including those written before the current quarter.
 Do not enter anything from after the end of the quarter.
 Since this is cumulative, as the year progresses, some outstanding checks will drop off the list from previous quarters.